We are an association of nonprofit medically tailored food and nutrition service providers.

 What are Medically Tailored Meals?

-Medically tailored meals (MTM) are meals approved by a Registered Dietitian Nutritionist (RDN) that reflect appropriate dietary therapy based on evidence-based nutrition practice guidelines to address a medical diagnosis, symptoms, allergies, medication management and side effects to ensure the best possible nutrition-related health outcomes.
-MTM are often paired with medical nutrition therapy (MNT): nutrition diagnostic/therapy for disease management, which is furnished by a RDN or nutrition professional.
+Medically tailored meals (MTM) are meals approved by a RDN that reflect appropriate dietary therapy based on evidence-based practice guidelines.
+Diet/meals are recommended by a RDN based on a nutritional assessment and a referral by a health care provider to address a medical diagnosis, symptoms, allergies, medication management and side effects to ensure the best possible nutrition-related health outcomes.

 more likely to be discharged to their homes rather than another facility